banzi101/stocks/README.md

 https://youtu.be/_iASIMXQohY

+## Due Date & Submissions
+This take home assessment is due on: **Monday 9th September at 23:59**

+You don't need to create a submission.
+We can see the code in the repository.

+We will not consider commits made after the deadline unless you have an approved extension.

 ## Website designs & requirements

 The design and video are there just for reference.
 We will accept any website that somewhat resembles the original design, as long as the functionality is there.